RogueRope/docs/content/docs/main/play.md

 * We’ve created different areas to cater to everyone’s comfort and preferences.
 * Whether you’re looking for a quiet, chill space or something more lively and interactive, there’s a zone for you.
-* Feel free to move through the different spaces and find what suits you best, ensuring a safe, consensual, and enjoyable experience for all.
+* Feel free to move through the different vibes and find what suits you best.